 We meet on the second Thursday of each month at 7:00 in Meeting Room F178 (East) in the East Wing of the Fishers Library.
 See the schedule below for details on dates and book titles.

-For more information, contact Trudy in the Adult Reference Department at 579-0307.
+For more information, contact the Adult Reference Department at 579-0307.

 Generously sponsored by The Hamilton East Public Library "Friends of the Library."
 Join the Friends today !!!

 “The Invisible Bridge” by Julie Orringer: Set in 1937 Europe, this novel tells the story of three Hungarian Jewish brothers bound by history and love, of a marriage tested by disaster, of a Jewish family's struggle against annihilation by the Nazis, and of the dangerous power of art in the time of war.

 “The Unit” by Ninni Holmqvist: When Dorrit Wegner turned fifty, the government transferred her to a state-of-the-art facility where she can live out her days in comfort.
 Her apartment is furnished to her tastes, her meals expertly served, and all at the very reasonable non-negotiable price of one cardiopulmonary system.
 Once an outsider without family, derided by a society bent on productivity, Dorrit finds within The Unit the company of kindred spirits and a dignity conferred by 'use' in medical tests.
 But when Dorrit also finds love, her peaceful submission is blown apart and she must fight to escape before her 'final donation'.

 “Cleopatra” by Stacy Schiff: A Pulitzer Prize winner weaves together sex and celebrity, empire and politics in a story that is as contemporary as it is ancient, capturing fully for the first time the operatic power of Cleopatra's life and reign.